We loved visiting Paris in the Spring

 One of the paintings that Vincent painted in the summer of 1886, from the hillside in Montmartre, was this work titled “The Roofs of Paris”.
 Note that there is no Eiffel Tower in his painting.
 It would be three years later, in 1889, that Paris was first graced with the tower that would become part of its skyline.

-As we climbed our way up into Montmartre, we finally came to the Place du Tertre, which is just around the corner from Sacré-Coeur.
+As we climbed our way up into Montmartre, we finally came to the Place du Tertre just around the corner from Sacré-Coeur.

 This bustling square was brimming with modern day artists busily painting peoples’ portraits.
-But one hundred years ago, this square and its surrounding community was where the art form of Impressionism began.
-That art form strongly influenced Vincent Van Gogh’s works, with its use of color and light, and it was an art form that also had a huge impact on Canadian Landscape Artists Tom Thomson and Lawren Harris, and the other members of The Group of Seven.
+One hundred years ago, this square and its surrounding community was where the art form of Impressionism began.
+That art form strongly influenced Vincent Van Gogh’s works with its use of color and light, and it was an art form that also had a huge impact on Canadian Landscape Artists Tom Thomson and Lawren Harris and the other members of The Group of Seven.

 Although we didn’t have lunch in this quaint little restaurant in Place du Tertre square, we felt compelled to take a picture of the building, not just because it looks so nice, but because it is one of the original buildings remaining from the time of the French Revolution.
-Back in those days, people did not dine al fresco, and the square was not teeming with tourists and artists, but instead it was filled with rioters and demonstrators demanding liberty and freedom.
+Back in those days, people did not dine al fresco, and the square was not teeming with tourists and artists.
+Instead, it was filled with rioters and demonstrators demanding liberty and freedom.

 Today, the streets around Le Consulat showcase a variety of botanical paintings by the artists working there.
 A hundred years ago, the prevalent art form would have been Cubism.
 In 1910, a young Canadian Artist named Emily Carr came here to this city square to enlighten herself as to the new art form of Cubism.
 Emily studied the works of artists like Picasso and Braque, but after two years of studying and painting, she returned to Canada with her own style that still resonates in her amazing paintings from her day.